drewrl3v/drewrl3v.github.io/00-index.md

 |PhD Student in Statistics | Staff Researcher at UCLA's Brain Mapping Center|

-I'm a second year PhD student at UCLA's Department of Statistics & Data science.
+I'm a second year PhD student at UCLA's Department of Statistics & Data Science.
 Prior to this I was a staff researcher at UCLA's Ahmanson-Lovelace Brain Mapping Center.
 Some of my current research interests are:

 * Deep Learning and applications to high-dimensional signals and images.
+* Training amortized samplers for efficient sampling of high dimensional distributions.
 * Latent space regularization techniques.
-* Training amortized samplers for efficient sampling of high dimensional distributions.

 ---
 ## Contact: